thimyxuan/thimyxuan/README.md

 I love coding in Python and telling stories about data.

 - 🔭 I’m currently working on: data analysis / data science certificate
-- 🌱 I’m currently learning: Dash, I'm curious about Power BI and Tableau too
+- 🌱 I’m currently learning: Plotly Dash, I'm curious about Power BI and Tableau too
 - 👯 I’m looking to collaborate on: data projects, data exploration
 - 🤔 I’m looking for help: with dataviz, transfer learning in deep learning
 - 💬 Ask me about: everything